 Sleep, 0 brave one, in glory’s field, Time to your name shall honor yield; The summer shall their blooms impart.
 To fade above each mold’ring heart And fading, mix their lustrous charms With dust that bore heroic arms.

 In a January 1934 issue of the Prairie View Standard, one of his teammates L.C.
 Mosley penned a memoriam to Abner Davis, and he reveals that the first physical memorial to Davis came in the form of light.
 “The light in the center of the campus proper,” he explained, “is more than just a light to illuminate the path to the library.
-It represents the life of a gentleman, clean sport, athlete and ideal student, Abner Davis, who was fatally injured in a Thanksgiving Day football game against Texas College in Tyler, 1927.
+It represents the life of a gentleman, clean sport, athlete, and ideal student, Abner Davis, who was fatally injured in a Thanksgiving Day football game against Texas College in Tyler, 1927.
 The classes of ’29 and ’30 made it possible for this light to shine in its way as the living light of this football warrior had shone.
 The entire Alumni mourn with Henry Staton, A. J. Banks, M. C. Bates, S. Prince, L. C. Mosley, O. Mason, Jap Turner, G. Turner, J. J. Mark and Pop Singleton who started and finished the game that Abner started and could not finish.”

 The demolition of Kirby Hall as well as “all wooden structures in the immediate campus area” in April 1934 (news about the razing of the slave mansion can be found in a newsletter HERE) provided an opportunity to install a new monument on “The Hill.”
-The teammates and classmates of Davis decided the replace the monument to slavery with a new symbol in the late 1930s.
+The teammates and classmates of Davis decided to replace the monument to slavery with a new symbol in the late 1930s.

 A drinking fountain and memorial in honor of Abner A. Davis soon adorned the top of “The Hill,” and student organizations used the fountain as the site of many activities for the next four decades.
 In 1957, the Student Welfare Committee affirmed the need to beautify campus and spearheaded a “College Clean-Up Campaign involving both faculty and students in an effort to make Pantherland ideal.”
 Making the first step in this direction, the committee polished the Abner Davis Fountain and “put signs on the lawn asking students to use the sidewalks, thus avoiding making trails through the campus.”
 [For the entire article, please click HERE]

-In 1961, PVAMU student Lois Moore noted that the center of “campus is designated with a water fountain known as the Abner Davis water fountain.
+In 1961, PVAMU student Lois Moore noted that the center of the “campus is designated with a water fountain known as the Abner Davis water fountain.
 Many clubs and organizations meet periodically around this fountain…but many students on the campus do not know why these clubs meet here.”
 Moore also noted, “Although the fountain no longer exists as a water fountain, it is still the cultural center of the campus.”
 [For the entire article, please click HERE]

 On January 16, 1984, PVAMU observed the birthday of Martin Luther King, Jr. and organized a special program in the quadrangle area of the campus at the Abner Davis Fountain.
 For more information, click HERE